poshea48/hoursTracker/README.md

 This app is used to keep track of your productivity.
 Functionality:

 - Start a timer
 - Stop timer
 - Rest timer
 - Log hours
 - displays data

 Shows graphs for

 - hours/day for the current week
 - hours/week for last 4 weeks
 - hours/month for last 6 months

 Stack:

-  - MongoDb
+- PostgreSQL/knex
 - Express
 - React/Redux
 - Node.js

-heroku addons:create mongolab